 For each cat safety is our paramount concern.
 When you first take your cat home after collecting, this must be done via a secure cat carrier (this must not be a mesh type as they are not escape proof) which must be taken into the safe room on arrival.
 We will always advise having a door between your adopted cat and the main door out of the property.
 For example please contain safely in the kitchen, lounge etc before answering your front door.
 Cats will find the smallest space to get out and even the most settled of cats will react differently when scared and frightened.
 For safety reasons all our cats will only be rehomed to suitable indoor only homes.
 If you are unable to meet with these safety recommendations then a Romanian Cat is not for you.

 Once a homecheck is completed and returned, you will receive a call to discuss further.
 You may have questions from the homecheck this is the time to ask these.
 It is at this stage you may be formally offered a cat for adoption.
-In order to reserve that cat (meaning we will no longer deal with any other enquiries, and the cats profile removed accordingly) we will ask for a non refundable deposit of at least £100 to be paid to us via PayPal or via Bank Transfer within 24 hours of your callback.
-The balance of the Transport Donation of £175 will be required to be paid within 7 days from then or as advised by the coordinator if the transport is sooner than 7 days.
-Please note that this is increasing during October/November 2018 and our transport donation will be reviewed
+In order to reserve that cat (meaning we will no longer deal with any other enquiries, and the cats profile removed accordingly) we will ask for a non refundable deposit of at least £100 to be paid to us via PayPal or via Bank Transfer within 24 hours of your call back.
+The balance of the Transport Donation of £225 per cat will be required to be paid within 7 days from then or as advised by the coordinator if the transport is sooner than 7 days.
+Please note our transport donation may change after April 2019.

 There will be a central meeting point in Edinburgh that we will ask all adopters to travel to.
 All details of place to collect, timings etc will be advised in writing by the rehoming coordinator and you must ensure to bring your secure cat carrier with you.
 The adoption contract will be available for signing on the collection day.